Skip to Content

 British shorthair cat with camera

-This indoor cat breed has an easy-going personality and provides great companionship.
+This indoor cat breed has an easygoing personality and provides great companionship.
 While these cats love to play, they don’t require hourly attention.

 9. Himalayan Cats